-If you’re enrolling your organization, you’ll need an Apple ID as well as the following to get started:
+If you’re enrolling your organisation, you’ll need an Apple ID as well as the following to get started:

 - A D-U-N-S® Number

-Your organization must have a D-U-N-S Number so that we can verify your organization’s identity and legal entity status.
+Your organisation must have a D-U-N-S Number so that we can verify your organisation’s identity and legal entity status.
 These unique nine-digit numbers are assigned by Dun & Bradstreet and are widely used as standard business identifiers.
-You can check to see if your organization already has a D-U-N-S Number and request one if necessary.
+You can check to see if your organisation already has a D-U-N-S Number and request one if necessary.
 They are free in most jurisdictions.
-Learn mor

 - Legal Entity Status

-Your organization must be a legal entity so that it can enter into contracts with Apple.
-We do not accept DBAs, fictitious businesses, trade names, or branches
+Your organisation must be a legal entity so that it can enter into contracts with Apple.
+We do not accept DBAs, fictitious businesses, trade names, or branches.

 - Legal Binding Authority

-As the person enrolling your organization in the Apple Developer Program, you must have the legal authority to bind your organization to legal agreements.
-You must be the organization’s owner/founder, executive team member, senior project lead, or have legal authority granted to you by a senior employee.
+As the person enrolling your organisation in the Apple Developer Program, you must have the legal authority to bind your organisation to legal agreements.
+You must be the organisation’s owner/founder, executive team member, senior project lead, or have legal authority granted to you by a senior employee.

 Creating an iOS Developer account

-- First go to: https://developer.apple.com/enroll and click "Start your Enrollment'.
+- First go to: https://developer.apple.com/enroll and click "Start your Enrolment'.
 Sign in using your Apple ID (or create an Apple ID if you do not have one yet).

 2. Go over the Apple Developer Agreement, check the box confirming that you have read it and click on 'Submit'.